xpack/web-jekyll/pages/about.md

 ## The author

-This project is currently maintained by **Liviu Ionescu**, a senior IT engineer, with expertise in operating systems, compilers, embedded systems, RTOSes, build tools and Internet technologies.
+This project is currently maintained by **Liviu Ionescu**, a senior computer engineer, with expertise in operating systems, compilers, embedded systems, RTOSes, build tools and Internet technologies.